ROCm/rdc/README.md

             (ii) AMD ROCk Kernel driver (https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver)

 ## Building gRPC and protoc
-**NOTE:** gRPC and protoc compiler must be built from source as pre-built packages are not available.
-These must be installed to both build RDC and must also be available on machines where RDC will run.
+**NOTE:** gRPC and protoc compiler must be built when building RDC from source as pre-built packages are not available.
+When installing RDC from a package, gRPC and protoc will be installed from the package.

 **IMPORTANT:** Building gRPC and protocol buffers requires CMake 3.15 or greater.
 With an older version build will quietly succeed with a *message*.
 However, all components of gRPC will not be installed and RDC will ***fail*** to run